sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Red Hat Enterprise Linux Server 5.3 or later.
  * SUSE Linux Enterprise Server 10 or later on Intel Itanium processors
  * Ubuntu 8 or later.
- * Ubuntu 11.10 will be supported in sage-4.8.

 Other Linux distributions, such as Slackware are never tested, so may or may not work.